You can create a webhook to monitor events in PingOne.

 - Ping Activity Format: Use this format if the destination cannot directly accept the Splunk or New Relic formats.
 It's a versatile, generic JSON format, which is the same used by the PingOne API for accessing event data using Audit Activities.
 For more information, see the Subscription Action Types table in Subscriptions (webhooks).

 - Certificates: A certificate to ensure that the connection is secure.
 Browse existing certificates, or upload a new one.

 - Allow TLS connection with untrusted certificates: Select this option to allow a certificate that is not from a certificate authority (CA).
 PingOne certificates, and all certificates signed by the default CAs are trusted.
 This option is typically used for testing.
 For more information, see Certificates and key pairs.

 - Destination URL: The IP address or hostname of the application that you want to send data to.

 - Basic authentication: (Optional).
 Enter a username and password for the destination system.

 - Custom HTTP headers: Specify additional information for the HTTP headers.
-You can provide information in the form of key-value pairs.
+Provide information in the form of key-value pairs.